Combination

 If we go to larger turbos, it is very obvious why we are not getting our money's worth with the factory intercooler.

 Now, one could easily come to the conclusion that a good front mount is the best solution by far.
-There are a couple of caveats, however.
+There are some caveats, however.
 First, there could be a potential overheating problem if one lives in a hot climate as air flow to the radiator is restricted by the presence of the front mount.
 This is at its worst when the AC is running.
 A good radiator backed up by dual fans, a HD water pump, and an overdrive water pump pulley is usually a big help in this department.
-Then we have a problem, potentially, with larger turbos and the larger volume of the tract between the turbo and the throttlebody which may cause compressor surge which can make the car more difficult to drive at light throttle in some cases.
+Then we have a problem, potentially, with larger turbos and the larger volume of the tract between the turbo and the throttle body which may cause compressor surge which can make the car more difficult to drive at light throttle in some cases as mentioned prior.
 Finally, we may have a bit more lag before spool up as we have a larger volume of air to get moving in the system.

-Practically speaking, a modern, stock location intercooler should perform almost on par with a front mount at least well into the 11s.
+Practically speaking, a modern, stock location intercooler should perform on par with a front mount at least well into the 10s.
 I am a bit dubious that they will duplicate the performance on a hot day due to the reduction in air flow thru the core with any streetable duct system no matter what various vendors claim, but, I suspect the difference is not much more than a tenth if tuned properly for both.
+If one is running alky injection, then I would expect no difference at all.

 The main point of all of this is that the stock unit is a serious bottleneck when it comes to larger turbos and/or more boost as evidenced by the provided numbers, and intercooler improvement should be considered along with turbo size increases, etc.